StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 The flow of events that lead to an alert follows this path:

-1. A state change generates events:
-    - A [health check](/use/health-state-and-alerts/create-a-health-check.md) changes health state in response to a telemetry stream attached to an element.
+1. A [health check](/use/health-state-and-alerts/create-a-health-check.md) changes health state in response to a telemetry stream attached to an element:
-        - The actual health state of the associated element changes, for example it becomes `critical`.
+    - The actual health state of the element changes.
-        - A `HealthStateChangedEvent` event is generated.
+        - A `HealthStateChangedEvent` event is generated for the element.
 The event is visible in the StackState UI in the event stream on the right of the Topology Perspective screen and in the Events Perspective.
     - The health state propagates to other elements, updating their propagated health state.
         - A `PropagatedStateChangedEvent` event is generated for all affected elements.
 These events are not visible in the StackState UI, but can be used for alerting.
     - A view that contains these components may also change health state based on these changes and the [configured view health state](/use/health-state-and-alerts/configure-view-health.md).
         - A `ViewStateChangedEvent` event is generated.
 These events are not shown in the StackState UI, but can be used for alerting.
-5. Event handlers associated with the view trigger any [configured alerts and actions](/use/health-state-and-alerts/add-an-alert.md) in response to the associated event.
+5. Event handlers associated with the view listen to the generated events and trigger any [configured alerts and actions](/use/health-state-and-alerts/add-an-alert.md).

 ## See also